 - a consultation on improving energy performance standards for buildings through changes to Part L of the Building Regulations

 - an innovation competition to demonstrate a cost reduction trajectory in whole house retrofit

-Mission: Establish the world’s first net-zero carbon industrial cluster by 2040 and at least 1 low-carbon cluster by 2030
+Mission: Establish the world’s first net-zero carbon industrial cluster by 2040 and 4 low-carbon clusters by 2030

 This mission will be achieved by: